Implementing a Singly Linked List from Scratch — A Practical Guide to Pointers and Memory

 return node;

-Destroying a linked list is a relatively error-prone area.
-We need to traverse each node and free it, and finally free the linked list struct itself.
-The problem is — if we directly free the current node, we lose the address of the next node, and the chain is broken.
-So we need a temporary pointer to "save first, delete later":
+Destroying a linked list is a common source of errors.
+We need to traverse the nodes one by one, free them, and finally free the linked list structure itself.
+The problem is that if we directly free the current node, we lose the address of the next node, breaking the chain.
+Therefore, we need a temporary pointer to "save first, delete later":

 /// @brief 销毁链表,释放所有内存